openshift/ansible-service-broker/README.md

 ## AnsibleApp

-The Ansible Service Broker is available as an [ansibleapp itself](https://hub.docker.com/r/ansibleapp/ansible-service-broker-ansibleapp/); it is automatically built from this repo's tag: `ansible-service-broker:latest`.
+The Ansible Service Broker is available as an [ansibleapp itself](https://hub.docker.com/r/ansibleapp/ansible-service-broker-ansibleapp/); it is automatically built from this repo's tag: `dockerhub-latest`.

 Packaging related files are found in `ansible/`, `ansibleapp/`, `ansibleapp.yml`, and the `Dockerfile`.